SQL Server database mail is a critical component of good communication.

 Step 7: Test Database Mail

-Now the setup is ready for testing.
-Open SSMS, Expand SQL instance, go to “Management” & select “Database Mail”.
+Now, the setup is ready for testing.
+Open SSMS, Expand the SQL instance, go to “Management,” and select “Database Mail.”

 Select “Send Test E-Mail…” after right-clicking on “Database Mail”.

-Enter the email id on which we want to receive the test mail.
+Enter the email address to which we want to receive the test mail.

 Lastly, click on the “Send Test Email”.